-This option is used to limit how often requests are sent to a device.
+This option limits how often requests are sent to a device.
 It will override the normal polling frequency of tags associated with the device, as well as one-shot reads and writes.
 Delays will not be used if the channel is in unsolicited mode.
 This delay can be useful when dealing with devices with slow turnaround times and in cases where network load is a concern.
-Be aware that configuring a delay for a device will affect communications with all other devices on the channel.
-Because of this, it is recommended that any device that requires an interrequest delay be segregated to a separate channel if possible.
-Users may set the inter-request delay from 0 to 300000 ms (5 minutes).
+Configuring a delay for a device will affect communications with all other devices on the channel.
+As such, it is recommended that any device that requires an inter-request delay be segregated to a separate channel if possible.
+Users may set the inter-request delay from 0 to 300000 milliseconds (5 minutes).
 The default setting of 0 disables this feature.

-See Also: Defining a Server Channel.
+See Also: Defining a Server Channel